 - a.
 All characters must be alphabetic, numeric or the dollar sign \$. - b.
-The first character must be a letter character. - c.
+The first character must be a letter or dollar sign character. - c.
 The length of each field may not exceed eight characters.
 If the field exceeds eight characters, the extra characters are truncated without any indication to the user.